BenKuhnhaeuser/RattanID/README.md

 The RattanID molecular identification toolkit enables the identification of rattan palms and furniture using genomic information.
 This enables the identification even of highly processed rattan canes.
 It is based on a near-complete genomic reference database of the palm subfamily Calamoideae, which contains all rattan palms.
 Particular attention has been paid to include economically important rattan species that are likely to be found in furniture.

-We have developed two approaches for the identification of rattans using genomic data:
+We have developed two approaches for the identification of rattans based on the tools [Skmer](https://github.com/shahab-sarmashghi/Skmer) and [VSEARCH](https://github.com/torognes/vsearch):
 - [Skmer pipeline](Skmer_Pipeline): Identification using genome skimming data
 - [VSEARCH pipeline](VSEARCH_Pipeline): Identification using [Angiosperms353](https://doi.org/10.1093/sysbio/syy086) and [PhyloPalm](https://doi.org/10.3389/fpls.2019.00864) target capture data

-## Reference data
-Reference data needed to run these analyses can be found [here](https://doi.org/10.5281/zenodo.7733000) and includes:
-- for both pipelines:
-  * Sequencing adapters for adapter removal (for Illumina paired-end sequencing data)
-  * Kraken database for removal of non-calamoid DNA
-- for the Skmer pipeline:
-  * Skmer reference database
-- for the VSEARCH pipeline:
-  * Target file for retrieving genes
-  * VSEARCH reference database

 This project is based on a collaboration between the Royal Botanic Gardens Kew and IKEA.
-More infos can be found here: https://www.kew.org/science/our-science/projects/sustainable-rattan
+More infos can be found here: https://www.kew.org/science/our-science/projects/sustainable-rattan.

-## Software
-The rattan identification